 For peace of mind on the day, or in the future, as you never know when you will need a Superhero.
 Save these details in your phone now!

 Make life easy for yourself and don’t overdo the length or the size of the party.
-Around 2-3 hours is generally enough time depending on the age of your partygoers and although it’s tempting to invite absolutely everyone to your child’s party, less is less stress.
+Around 2-3 hours is generally enough time, depending on the age of your partygoers.
+Although it’s tempting to invite absolutely everyone to your child’s party, less is less stress.

-Try as we may we can’t always predict the weather.
-Even if it’s forecast for beautiful sunny skies, rain can still come out of now where and throw you in the lurch.
+Try as we can’t always predict the weather.
+Even if it’s forecasted for beautiful sunny skies, rain can still come out of nowhere and throw you in the lurch.
 Have a wet weather plan, an alternative venue if necessary and avoid the stress!